fairscape/fairscape.github.io/install/install.md

 ## Try the FAIRSCAPE Demos

-To learn more about the basic API calls and capabilities of FAIRSCAPE run the local spark demo.
-Instructions for running the demo are available [HERE](https://fairscape.github.io/demo/spark-demo.html).
+To learn more about the basic API calls and capabilities of FAIRSCAPE run the simple python demo.
+Instructions for running the demo are available [HERE](https://fairscape.github.io/demo/python.html).